raquo/scala-dom-types/README.md

 Similarly, numbers are encoded as strings in attributes, with no such conversion when working with properties.

 _Scala DOM Types_ coalesces all these differences using codecs.
-When implementing a function that builds an attribute, you get provided with the attribute's name (key), datatype, and a codec that knows how to encode / decode that datatype into a value that should be passed to Javascript's native DOM API.
+When implementing a function that builds an attribute, you get provided with the attribute's name (key), datatype, and a codec that knows how to encode / decode that datatype into a value that should be passed to JavaScript's native DOM API.

 For example, the codecs for the three boolean options above are `BooleanAsPresence`, `BooleanAsTrueFalseString`, and `BooleanAsYesNoString`.